Eye Care Specialties

 Cataract Surgery, Treatments & Premium IOLs

-Introducing the New LenSx® Laser Treatment
+LenSx® Laser Treatment

 As described on myalcon’s site, the LenSx® Laser is a complete anterior segment cataract workstation.
 The system’s patented variable numerical aperture design adjusts the beam profile to the specific target tissue and depth, increasing precision and efficiency at the corneal plane, capsular plane and lenticular plane.
 Read more about our use of this treatment option here!